 A: State adopted measure in at least one chamber

-States that require women to wait a specified amount of time between counseling and abortion procedure
+States that require a specified amount of time between counseling and abortion procedure

 States that require counseling to be provided in person